German Series in the USA

 Created by Philipp Käßbohrer and Matthias Murmann, written by Käßbohrer, Sebastian Colley, and Stefan Titze, and directed by Lars Montag and Arne Feldhusen.

 The German Netflix original series "How to Sell Drugs Online (Fast)" premiered on May 31, 2019 on Netflix.
-The second season of the hit series, with another six episodes, has been running since July 2020 and the series has been extended by a third season, which has been running on Netflix since July 2021.
+The second season of the hit series, with another six episodes, has been running since July 2020 and a third season was released in July 2021.
+Netflix gave the green light for a fourth season which is expected to stream in 2024

 Watch “How To Sell Drugs Online ( Fast)”